Merrimac

 Merrimac has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For projections, AreaSearch uses ABS/Geoscience Australia figures for each SA2 area released in 2024 with a base year of 2022.
-Post-2032 and for areas not covered, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Projected demographic shifts indicate an above median population growth for national non-metropolitan areas.
-By 2041, the Merrimac statistical area (Lv2) is projected to expand by 1,418 persons, reflecting a total increase of 19.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, the suburb of Merrimac is projected to increase by 1,418 persons, reflecting a gain of 19.1% over the 17 years.

 Frequently Asked Questions - Population